 In the late 20th century, an unsuspected form of artificial intelligence took control.
 It did so while we were busy looking elsewhere, dreaming up nightmare scenarios about the potential threat of technological AI.

 Incessantly looking for ways to grow its bottom line, the individual legal entities grew more efficient by networking.
-Today, the legal entities have grown into what is essentially a global corporate entity, with unmatched resources, an infinite lifespan, and a single narrow goal: maximizing after-tax risk-adjusted return.
+Today, these legal entities are forming into what is approaching a global corporate entity, with unmatched resources, a perpetual lifespan, and a single narrow goal—maximize shareholder return.

 TABLE OF CONTENTS